 THIS DATE IN HISTORY: Aug.
 17

-Maloney steps into the job after being named an assistant GM under Torrey following his retirement as a player on Jan.
+Maloney steps into the job after being named an assistant GM under Torrey following his retirement as a player Jan.
 17, 1991.
-Torrey, who's served as GM since the Islanders were formed in 1972 and helps build the team that won the Stanley Cup four years in a row from 1980-83, resigns from the Islanders and is soon hired as president of the Florida Panthers, who are scheduled to begin play in the NHL in 1993.
+Torrey, who's served as general manager since the Islanders were formed in 1972 and helps build the team that won the Stanley Cup four years in a row from 1980-83, resigns from the Islanders and is hired as president of the Florida Panthers, who are scheduled to begin play in the NHL in 1993.

 The Islanders advance to the Eastern Conference Final in Maloney's first season, but don't win another playoff series until 2016.

-1957: Pete Peeters, one of the NHL's most successful goaltenders during the 1980s, is born in Edmonton.
-Peeters, an eighth-round choice (No. 135) by the Philadelphia Flyers in the 1977 NHL Amateur Draft, earns a full-time role with the Flyers in 1979-80, goes 29-5-5 and helps them qualify for the Stanley Cup Final.
+1957: Pete Peeters, one of the most successful goaltenders in the NHL during the 1980s, is born in Edmonton.
+Peeters, an eighth-round choice (No. 135) by the Philadelphia Flyers in the 1977 NHL Draft, earns a full-time role with the Flyers in 1979-80, goes 29-5-5 and helps them advance to the Stanley Cup Final.
 He has his best season with the Boston Bruins in 1982-83, leading the League with 40 wins, a 2.36 goals-against average and eight shutouts, and winning the Vezina Trophy.
 Peeters later plays for the Washington Capitals before returning to the Flyers for his final two seasons.
-He ends his career in 1991 at 246-155-51 with a 3.08 GAA and 21 shutouts.
+He ends his NHL career in 1991 with a record of 246-155 with 51 ties, a 3.08 GAA and 21 shutouts.